 In Conclusion: The world of metal stamping is vast and intricate.
 By understanding its depth and nuances, manufacturers and clients alike can make informed decisions, ensuring the final product is not only functional but also a testament to the art and science of metalworking.

 There are several metal stamping processes.
 They include blanking, piercing, drawing, bending, air bending, bottoming &coining, forming, pinch trimming, lancing, stretching, ironing, necking/reducing and hemming.

 Here is a video that details each process.

-Bending is an easy-to-understand procedure.
-The workpiece is placed on a specially designed die and a ram forces the metal into the required bend.
+- Definition: The metal is placed on a die, and a ram forces it into the required bend.

 Bottoming and Coining